khaimt/qa_expert/train/README.md

 ```

 ## Training script
+### Single GPU
-Here is the training script we used to fine-tune our model on 1 RTX A6000
+Here is the training script we used to fine-tune our model on 1 GPU: RTX A6000
 ```
 python train.py \
     --model_name_or_path pretrained/Mistral-7B-v0.1  \